obtbe/blog/content/blog/sql-subqueries.md

 Think of them as a query *inside* another query — like slipping a sticky note into a sales log with the exact number you need.
 Whether you’re filtering high spenders, calculating dynamic thresholds, or updating records with precision, subqueries get the job done.

-Let’s walk through what they are, how they work, and when to use them — using a **realistic coffee shop dataset** to keep things grounded.
+Let’s walk through what they are, how they work, and when to use them — using a **coffee shop dataset**.

 ---